youhaveme9/detection-notification-sns-processing/README.md

-# License Plate number detection and notification system
+# License Plate number detection and notification system for Smart Naka
 For ethos 2022 IIT Guwahati

 ## How to run on local system?